-Robot Text: MOVE_FORWARD () Block: MOVE_FORWARD The robot moves one square forward in the direction it is facing.
-Text: ROTATE_LEFT () Block: ROTATE_LEFT The robot rotates in place 90 degrees counterclockwise (i.e., makes an in-place left turn).
-Text: ROTATE_RIGHT () Block: ROTATE_RIGHT The robot rotates in place 90 degrees clockwise (i.e., makes an in-place right turn).
+Robot Text: MOVE_FORWARD () The robot moves one square forward in the direction it is facing.
+Block: MOVE_FORWARD Text: ROTATE_LEFT () The robot rotates in place 90 degrees counterclockwise (i.e., makes an in-place left turn).
+Block: Text: The robot rotates in place 90 degrees clockwise (i.e., makes an in-place

+ROTATE_RIGHT () right turn).

+Block:

 Text: CAN_MOVE (direction) Block: CAN_MOVE direction Evaluates to true if there is an open square one square in the direction relative to where the robot is facing; otherwise evaluates to false .
 The value of direction can be left, right, forward, or backward.
 Commentary: CAN_MOVE is a condition that you can use in an if-statement - it will either be true or false.
-Example: IF(CAN_MOVE (forward)) is a way to check if the space in front of the robot is open.
+Example: IF( CAN_MOVE (forward)) is a way to check if the space in front of the robot is open.

-Robot Scenario Code Commentary ROTATE LEFT () 1 Before: 2 IF (CAN MOVE (forward)) The starting scenario before any lines 3 have been executed.
-4 MOVE FORWARD () 5 Before reading the rest of the page, you ROTATE LEFT () 6 might want to try to predict where the 7 IF (CAN MOVE (forward)) robot will end up.
-8 9 MOVE FORWARD () 10 }
+Code Robot Scenario Commentary

+1 2 3 4 5 6 7 ROTATE LEFT () IF (CAN MOVE (forward)) { MOVE FORWARD () } ROTATE LEFT () IF (CAN MOVE (forward)) Before: The starting scenario before any lines have been executed.
+Before reading the rest of the page, you might want to try to predict where the rebot will and up

-'''
+8 9 10 { MOVE FORWARD () }

-1 > ROTATE LEFT ()
+1 ROTATE LEFT ()

-Line 1 executes:

-IF (CAN MOVE (forward))
+2 &gt; IF (CAN MOVE (forward)) Line 2 executes:

-2

-Robot turns 90 degrees to the left

-3

-4
+3 { forward TRUE it can So the code in

-MOVE FORWARD ()
+4 MOVE FORWARD () said to "enter the if statement block"

-5

-6
+5 } Salu to enter the it-statement block

-ROTATE LEFT ()
+6 ROTATE LEFT ()

-7

-IF (CAN MOVE (forward))
+7 IF (CAN MOVE (forward))

-8
+8 {

-9

-MOVE FORWARD ()
+9 MOVE FORWARD ()

-10
+10 }

-'''